Dev.Chan64's Blog

 Practical Understanding

-Overengineering is not “a well-made structure.”
+Overengineering is not simply “well-crafted structure.”

-Design is not about making something as sophisticated as possible, but about creating boundaries that the organization can maintain and propagate together.
+It is about creating boundaries the organization can maintain and transmit together.

 Key Sentence